german/redis_orm/README.md

     if *true* is specified then you could sort records by this property later

 *Note* that when you're using :sortable option redis_orm maintains one additional list per attribute.
+Also note that the #create method could be 3 times slower in some cases (this will be improved in future releases), while the #find performance is basically the same (see the "benchmarks/sortable_benchmark.rb").

 ## Searching records by the value